DGX Spark Homelab Setup Guide

 Firewall and Security

-# Basic firewall setup
+# Basic firewall

 sudo ufw default deny incoming